 Julie joined CHECT in August 2010 as our London-based support worker and in 2012 changed roles to concentrate on communications and raising awareness.
 She is also the trust's contact for press enquiries.
 Julie's daughter was diagnosed with Rb in 2007 and underwent enucleation just after her 2nd birthday.
 Julie's background is in journalism she has previously volunteered for the National Childbirth Trust, editing the branch newsletter and providing admin support for the Slough Deaf Centre.
 Julie enjoys gardening and spending time with her family.

-Petra Maxwell joined CHECT in 2013 as information and research officer to cover Juliette Carter’s maternity leave.
-Petra is responsible for raising awareness of Rb with health professionals who come into contact with children who have the disease.
+Petra Maxwell joined CHECT in 2013 as information and research officer.
+She is responsible for raising awareness of the signs and symptoms of Rb, and the need for urgent referral, with those health professionals who are a first point of contact for concerned parents.
 Petra’s background is in charity communications, and she most recently worked at Action for Blind People as PR Manager.

 Supporter engagement & fundraising manager